These Bruschetta Scones have a savory flair, including sun dried tomatoes, basil, olives, pine nuts, and feta cheese!

 Maybe!
 Blending (instead of chopping) the basil, spinach, and olives all together into more of a liquid could cause the color to bleed into the dough.

 Made these today.
 I didn’t have spinach and basil, so I chopped up a bunch of fennel fronds and they were delish.
-I think the recipe needs more salt, tho.
-But they were good.
+They were really good.
 I had to cut my husband off at three!

 Made these today using coconut oil instead of olive and kefir instead of milk and came out real dry.
 Wondering if maybe next time half kefir and and half milk would be better.